1.4 Youth policy decision-making

 - mediates between student and youth representative bodies and governmental bodies to better promote the specific interests of young people,

-- participates in the implementation of governmental tasks related to the National Youth Parliament and the National Student Council (Országos Diáktanács),
+- participates in cooperation with organisational units coordinated by the minister responsible for public education in the implementation of governmental tasks related to the National Youth Parliament (Országos Diákparlament) and the National Student Council (Országos Diáktanács),

-- coordinates the tasks related to the UN Youth Delegate Programme,
+- coordinates the functions related to the UN Youth Delegate Programme,

 - contributes to the implementation and promotion of government programmes related to the National Talent Programme,

-- contributes to the development of the professional concept of youth camping programmes organised by the Government or a governmental background institution, with the exception of the Elizabeth Camps,
+- contributes to the development of the professional concept of youth camping programmes organised by the Government or a governmental background institution, except the Elizabeth Camps,

-- makes technical comments on the technical content of youth tenders launched by the National Cooperation Fund's College,
+- can provide professional comments on the technical content of youth tenders launched by the National Cooperation Fund's College,

 - coordinates the implementation of tasks related to the National Talent Programme (Nemzeti Tehetség Program), and

-- cooperates in its tasks with the National Talent Centre.
+- cooperates in its functions with the National Talent Centre, and

 - contributing to the implementation and coordination of youth-related tasks arising from Hungary's membership of the European Union, cooperating with the Visegrad countries and other international memberships,

-- participating in the preparation of the youth and voluntary activities budget, developing its technical content and monitoring its use,
+- participating in preparing the youth and voluntary activities budget, developing its technical content and monitoring its use, and

 - supporting youth work,